Dominant Language Constellations (DLC)

 Vetter, Eva (2018).
 Language Education Policy through a DLC Lens: The Case of Urban Multilingualism.
 Paper presented at the 11th International Conference on Multilingualism and Third Language Acquisition.
 Themed Symposium: Dominant Language Constellations in Education and Social Contexts.
 Lisbon, 14th of September.

 Stratilaki-Klein, Sofia (2023).Dominant Language Constellations in Luxembourg: Clusters of Identities and Networks of Representations of Plurilingualism.
-In Larissa Aronin and Sílvia Melo-Pfeifer (eds.)Dominant Language Constellations: Language awareness and identity.
+In L. Aronin & S. Melo-Pfeifer (Eds.), Language awareness and identity: Insights via dominant language constellations approach. (pp. 87-106).
 Springer.

 Triantou, Georgia (2023).Multilingual storytelling: From theory to practice: A